Mireille Clapot: Member of the National Assembly, 2017–2024

-In the 2017 French legislative election, Clapot was elected in the Drôme department's first constituency, taking 56.89 % of the vote during the second round of the election.
+In the 2017 French legislative election, Clapot was elected in the Drôme department's first constituency, taking 56.89% of the vote during the second round of the election.

 In October 2017, Clapot was elected vice-president of the Committee on Foreign Affairs.
 She was reelected to this position in October 2018.
 She is also vice-president of the Franco-Russian Parliamentary Friendship Group and secretary of the Franco-Croatian Parliamentary Friendship Group.

-In 2020, Clapot joined En commun (EC), a group within LREM led by Barbara Pompili.
+In 2020, Clapot joined En Commun (EC) within LREM, led by Barbara Pompili.
 In 2023, she left the Renaissance group, together with Pompili, Stella Dupont and Cécile Rilhac.

 She was reelected in the 2022 election.
 In the 2024 election, she came fourth in the first round, and lost her seat.

 Political positions

 Foreign policy

 In April 2018, as a rapporteur of the "women's rights abroad" fact-finding mission, Clapot published the "100 propositions for a feminist diplomatic policy" report.

-Since May 2019, Clapot has been publicly advocating for a French equivalent to the Magnitsky Act in the United States.
+From May 2019, Clapot publicly advocated for a French equivalent to the Magnitsky Act in the United States.

-In July 2019, Clapot voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Clapot voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

-On Clapot's initiative, a group of sixty-six French MPs and MEPs from different political groups co-signed a 2020 op-ed in Le Monde calling for the release of Ramy Shaath and other human rights defenders arbitrarily detained in Egypt.
+On Clapot's initiative, a group of 66 French MPs and MEPs from different political groups co-signed a 2020 op-ed in Le Monde calling for the release of Ramy Shaath and other human rights defenders arbitrarily detained in Egypt.